 But Ms Ersoy told the judge she had committed no crime.
 The singer said she stood by her words and her right to express her thoughts freely - as a loyal citizen of her country.

-of an art exhibition organiser, who had been charged with insulting behaviour for displaying another of Dickinson's works.
-The earlier picture depicted Erdogan as a dog being presented with a rosette by George Bush.
+a court hearing of an art exhibition organiser, who had been charged with insulting behaviour for displaying another of Dickinson's works.
+The earlier picture depicted Erdogan as a dog being presented with a rosette by George

 Every year, a nation is chosen to be guest of honor at the fair and this year it is Turkey.
 Hundreds of thousands of publishers, editors, agents and authors are gathered here from 100 countries.